kingb12/model-morphing/README.md

-A tool for morphing a metabolic model from one genome to a closely related one, without ever disrupting growth
+** This branch of the repo holds data from our experiments and analyses ** A tool for morphing a metabolic model from one genome to a closely related one, without ever disrupting growth

 # Morphing a Model for Organism 'A' to Organism 'B'